SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

 This Script Blueprint generates 3 Buttons to help you manage your Tasmota installed base.
 Restart All, Update a few, and Update all.

+NOTE: Version **2022-02-04** to fix a problem that restart of Home Assistant disables the buttons.
+Blueprint code has NOT changed.
+  See **Other Ideas for your Tasmota EZ Buttons Below**...

 ## :arrow_down: Get Started

 I was looking for a Home Assistant Related project and when chatting to Luma from the HASPOne Project a couple of days ago, he mentioned how he uses an MQTT Trick to Generate entities inside of a Blueprint.